 Injury Compensation - What to do when injury occurs?

-There are general guidelines to be followed to be able to receive injury compensation.
-Injuries include those that happen at work, as well as travel to and from work, and any travel associated with the job.
-Here are guidelines:
+There are general guidelines to be followed to be able to receive injury compensation, here are guidelines:

 Types of injuries you can claim for

 Workplace injuries can range from simple injuries, through to serious illnesses and injuries such as amputations, bone fractures and brain injuries.